2025 Hyundai IONIQ 5: EPA Range, Price & Specifications

-Among mid-range SUVs, the 2025 Hyundai IONIQ 5 grades at F for fuel cost.
-NHTSA has 8 recall campaigns on file, more than the 1.8 average for SUVs.
+Among mid-range SUVs, the 2025 Hyundai IONIQ 5 scores well for reliability.
+NHTSA has 8 recall campaigns on file, more than the 1.7 average for SUVs.

 Published crash-test coverage is incomplete for the 2025 Hyundai IONIQ 5.
 Within the currently available data, the clearest positive signals are an above-average RepairPal reliability rating and lower estimated five-year cost, with EPA estimates you will save on fuel compared to the average new vehicle, but the recall history needs a closer look.